C0deWiser/polyglot/readme.md

 #### References

-Gettext extracts references of the string, so translator may suppose the context of the string.
+Gettext extracts references of the string, so translator may suppose the context.

     #: /sources/php/second.php:3 /sources/js/first.js:1
     msgid "Short message"